 DPC stand for Damp Proof Course.
 DPC is applied in the base level to protect the structure from the ill effects of moisture and dampness.

-To protect walls at different levels DPC is installed at base of all level.
-In a building DPC treatment is given on each floor, before starting brickwork and laying bricks.
+To protect walls at different levels DPC is installed at base of all levels.
+In a building, DPC treatment is given on each floor, before starting brickwork and laying bricks.

 Thus damp proof course helps in preventing water and moisture to damage the walls and interior of home.